diagrams/diagrams-doc/doc/arrow.rst

 > arrowBetween' with { arrowHead=spike, arrowTail=quill} sPt ePt

-then arrow in the above example looks like:
+then the arrow from the previous example looks like this:

 .. class:: dia